Worst Countries for Women: Afghanistan, Congo, Pakistan, India and Somalia

 The 213 gender-rights experts evaluated several critical factors in the poll methodology.
 The six key risks in question were: sexual violence; non-sexual violence; cultural or religious factors; discrimination and lack of access to resources; trafficking.

-87 percent of women are illiterate; one in eleven Afghan woman’s has a chance of dying in child birth; 70 percent to 80 percent of Afghan women face forced marriage.
+Eighty-seven (87) percent of women are illiterate; one in 11 Afghan woman has a chance of dying in childbirth; 70 percent to 80 percent of Afghan women face forced marriage.

-1,152 women are raped every day; 57 percent of pregnant women are anaemic; women can not sign legal documents without their husbands’ authorization.
+One thousand one hundred and fifty two (1,152) women are raped every day; 57 percent of pregnant women are anemic; women cannot sign legal documents without their husbands’ authorization.

-More than 1,000 women and girls are victim of honour killings every year; 90 percent of women experience domestic violence in their lifetimes; women earn 82 percent less than men.
+More than 1,000 women and girls are victim of honor killings every year; 90 percent of women experience domestic violence in their lifetimes; women earn 82 percent less than men.

-50 million girls were killed in the past century in the practice of female infanticide or foeticide; around 100 million women and girls are estimated to be victim of human trafficking; 44.5 percent of girls are married before the age of 18.
+Fifty (50) million girls were killed in the past century in the practice of female infanticide or foeticide; around 100 million women and girls are estimated to be victims of human trafficking; 44.5 percent of girls are married before the age of 18.